uprush/hachi/data-lifecycle.md

 ```

 A new data migration tool is added for moving data.
 The tool is similar to Balancer.
 It periodically scans the files in HDFS to check if the block placement satisfies the storage policy.
 For the blocks violating the storage policy, it moves the replicas to a different storage type in order to fulfill the storage policy requirement.

+#### Summary of Data Lifecycle Management with HDFS Storage Tiering
+Using HDFS HDFS Storage Tiering, along with

 Advantages: